absinthe0223/OMALab-Employee-Manual/chapter1/policies.md

 ## Policies

 Policies track the best practices we have codified into a set of rules for managing our projects/task and team behavior.
-Please review regularly as a reminder for the interactions and activities for how things should work.
+Please review regularly as a reminder for how interactions and activities should work.